PTO Accrual Guide: Definition, Benefits, Tips, and FAQ

 Thus, your workers’ PTO rate per month is 4 hours

-Your next step is choosing a timespan for which you’ll be calculating the accrued time off.
-Suppose the interval for which you want to calculate PTO is 1 year or 12 months.
+Your next step is to choose a time span for calculating the accrued time off.
+Suppose the interval for which you want to calculate PTO is 1 year or 12 months

 The calculation for earned PTO is: